TugboatQA/docs/content/reference/tugboat-configuration.md

 - **Default:** _no default_
 - **Required:** No

 Defines environment variables that will be imported into the Service's container when it is created.
-Environment variables can be specified in two formats:

 {{% notice warning %}} **Sensitive Information**: Do not store sensitive information such as API keys, passwords, or other secrets directly in config.yml.
 Since config.yml is typically committed to version control, these values would be